rackerlabs/design-system/_component_design/key-value-pairs.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-When vertical key values load, they take the same loading pattern as the horizontal key values by populating the value with **Loading…**, styled in active body font, Roboto Regular, `#424242`.
+When vertical key values load, they take the same loading pattern as the horizontal key values by populating the value with **Loading…**, styled in body font, Roboto Regular, `#424242`.

 {% endcolumn %}